 For many years, he denied cheating to get to his goals.

 Fans from all walks of life believed in him.

 People who suffered cancer cheered for him as he gave them hope for a better future.

 He tasted his dream.

-Yes, he got to his dream – but I am confident that this is NOT the way he pictured it.
+Yes, he got to his dream, but I am confident this is NOT how he pictured it.

-No one that I know spends time thinking much about their dream crashing down on them.
+No one I know thinks much about their dream crashing down on them.

-Yes, it will likely take longer to get there.
+Yes, it will probably take longer to get there.

 Your level of success in the eyes of the world may be less.

-But I am confident that you want a sustainable dream that will outlive you.
+But I am confident you want a sustainable dream to outlive you.